KamitaniLab/GenericObjectDecoding/README.md

 ## Demo program

 Demo programs for Matlab and Python are available in [code/matlab](code/matlab/) and [code/python](code/python), respectively.
-See README.md in each direcotry for the details.
+See README.md in each directory for the details.